renatormc/sinf_mirror/README.md

 ```
 #### Parâmetros
 ```
   -h  --help             Print help information
   -s  --source           Folder to be mirrored
   -d  --destination      Folder to mirror to
+  -c  --casename         Case name.
+Default: !!
+  -m  --max-deep         How deep the program search for case folders.
+Default:
+                         3
   -w  --workers          Number of workers.
 Default: 10 -t  --threshold        Size in megabytes above which there will be no
                          concurrency.
 Default: 8
--c  --threshold-chunk  Size in megabytes above which file will be copied in
+  -k  --threshold-chunk  Size in megabytes above which file will be copied in
                          chunks.
 Default: 8388600
   -b  --buffer           Buffer size in megabytes.
 Default: 1 -v  --verbose          Verbose.
 Default: false
   -p  --purge            Purge.
 Default: false
   -r  --retries          Specifies the number of retries on failed copies.
                          Default: 10
   -i  --wait             Specifies the wait time between retries, in seconds..
                          Default: 1
 ```